-Mr Keith is a Managing Director of BNP Paribas, establishing and leading its financial institutions coverage team.
+Mr Keith is one of the Managing Director at BNP Paribas, establishing and leading its financial institutions coverage team.
 Prior to joining BNP Paribas in 2011, Mr Keith held country management and senior business and coverage positions for Nomura Securities in Sydney and Hong Kong.
 His career comprises working with supranational, sovereign and institutional clients across all areas of investment and institutional banking.
-He has also served on the boards of ASIA Limited, Calliva Limited, Room to Read Australia Foundation and Ascham Foundation.

-Mr Keith holds a Bachelor of Arts (Hons) majoring in Economic History from the Victoria University of Wellington, a Master of Applied Finance from Macquarie University and a

-Global Executive MBA from the University of Sydney.
+Mr Keith holds a Bachelor of Arts (Hons) majoring in Economic History from the Victoria University of Wellington, a Master of Applied Finance from Macquarie University and a Global Executive MBA from the University of Sydney.

-Other current directorships:
+Other current directorships: Nil

-Former directorships (last 3 years): Nil
+Former directorships (last 3 years): Nil.

-Special responsibilities: Member of the Audit and Risk Committee and Member of the People, Culture &
+Special responsibilities: Member of the Audit and Risk Committee and Member of the People, Culture & Remuneration Committee.

-Remuneration Committee.